EJWilcoxProjects/EJWilcoxProjects.github.io/README.md

-## Welcome to my projects collection
+## Welcome to my projects collection.

 Here, you will find a collection of projects, focusing on piezo buffer reiteration designs, in depth Eagle/Flatcam/Wegster tutorials, double stop rocker designs, and more.